Nov. 14 is Ruby Bridges Walk to School Day, a student-led movement started by AAA School Safety Patrollers in 2018.

 More than 60 years later, Ruby’s vision has inspired the next generation to end racism and all forms of bullying, one step at a time.

 The idea for Ruby Bridges Walk to School Day stemmed from fifth graders at Martin Elementary School in San Francisco, who sparked the national movement.
-In 2022, AAA and the Ruby Bridges Foundation partnered to support Walk to School Day with over 343,000 students across the country participating.
+In 2022, AAA and the Ruby Bridges Foundation partnered to support Walk to School Day with more than 343,000 students across the country participating.

 Participation is free.
 Schools can register and use the resources, including a lesson plan, available at AAA.com/RubyBridges.